 Establishing Effective Mentoring Activities

-It's time to ditch the SMART goals and instead focus on REAL goal.
-SMART goals guide the setting of objectives, not goals.
+You’re likely familiar with SMART goals, the tried and true way many people learn to develop goals.
+And while SMART goals have their place and serve a purpose, SMART goals actually guide the setting of objectives, not goals.
 To establish developmental goals, we need REAL goals.

 The REAL acronym stands for Relevant, Experimental, Aspirational, and Learning-based.